alicesmail12/Snakemake-WGS/README.md

 **Step 12: Format VEP Output**

-I have a **Python script** that takes in each VCF line and format the results for each sample, generating a **csv file**.
+I have a **Python script** that takes in each VCF line and formats it, generating a **csv file** with 'HET', 'REF', 'HOM' or 'unknown' for each variant for each sample.
 The variables I pass to the Python file include the VCF file, the sample names (what I want the output to be called), an OMIM file (to annotate the VCF with OMIM entries), and the working directory where the output will be created.

 ```bash
 # Modules